EPISOLrelease/EPIPY/README.md

-This is the Python interface for episol
+# Epipy: Python interface for episol
 > [!WARNING]
 > You must have the EPISOL kernel downloaded and installed ( see kernel_install_instrcutions.md for more)
 >